Earthhood-Link/Earthlink/readme.md

 - Centralized repository for all project artifacts, communications, and decisions

 ### 2. Digitized Forms with Advanced Calculation Engine
-We have fully digitized all relevant VVB forms, questionnaires, and supporting documentation.
+We are going to fully digitized all relevant VVB forms, questionnaires, and supporting documentation.
 Behind these forms lies a powerful **computation layer** powered by highly optimized, battle-tested algorithms.

-Complex calculations — including baseline emissions, project emissions, leakage, additionality assessments, uncertainty analysis, and methodology-specific formulas — are executed instantly with mathematical precision and full reproducibility.
+Complex calculations including baseline emissions, project emissions, leakage, additionality assessments, uncertainty analysis, and methodology-specific formulas will be executed instantly with mathematical precision and full reproducibility.
 This eliminates hours of manual spreadsheet work while maintaining complete transparency and auditability.

 ### 3. AI-Powered Intelligence Layer
 The true differentiator of Earthlink is its deeply integrated artificial intelligence capability.